advancedbmt/anomaly-detection/README.md

 ### How To Run
 The `test_cases/multi_device_pipeline_final_updated_with_rf_plot.ipynb` file contains the code for multi-device detection

+if in step 6, the random forest cannot be used, run the next block of code to retrain the random forest model.
+After getting the new random forest model, run the previous block of code to plot anomaly classification results.

 The `test_cases/state_lstm_inference_and_rf_classification.ipynb` contains the code for single-device anomaly detection

 Run the corresponding Jupyter files in the conda environment for anomaly detection